 Have an emergency plan.

-Having some Tea-Tree Oil to hand is great for when a particularly nasty spot strikes.
+Having some Tea-Tree Oil to hand is great for when a particularly nasty spot strikes and for many, it's the best spot cream.
 But use it sparingly, too much Tea-Tree can dry out your skin.

 Finish the day as you started.